Article

 Management is also responsible for resource management; organization of training and recruitment of appropriate personnel; establishment and maintenance of controls related to suppliers and external services providers; quality planning; and regulatory reporting.
 A well-designed CDMO will be able to provide a clear overview of the organization’s management structure, detailing how this fits within the quality system.
 Through a comprehensive understanding of cross-site responsibilities, management should ensure that both they and their employees are fully aware of the importance of adhering to and maintaining an up-to-date knowledge of the organization’s quality policy.

-Rish Management
+Risk Management

-According to ICH guidelines, risk is defined as the combination of the prob ability of occurrence of harm and the severity of that harm.1 To manage risk, drug development and manufacturing is reliant on effective quality risk management (QRM) – a systematic process for the assessment, control, communication, and review of risks to the patient and to the quality of the drug product across the product life cycle.
+According to ICH guidelines, risk is defined as the combination of the probability of occurrence of harm and the severity of that harm.1 To manage risk, drug development and manufacturing is reliant on effective quality risk management (QRM) – a systematic process for the assessment, control, communication, and review of risks to the patient and to the quality of the drug product across the product life cycle.

 Following initiation of the QRM process, consideration of each element should be commensurate with the level of risk.
 This informs improved decision-making should a quality issue become apparent.
 Robust QRM can provide regulatory bodies with greater confidence in a CDMO’s capacity to deal with risk, a potential benefit of this being that the extent and level of direct regulatory oversight may be tailored accordingly.